learn-co-students/well-formed-html-document-lab-2u/README.md

 1. Add an appropriate `doctype` tag at the top of an HTML file.
 2. Enclose the HTML contents of a site inside `html` tags.
 3. Structure an HTML document with `head` and `body` tags.
-4. Add `title` tags to give the page a title that will show up in the browser tab.
+4. Add `title` tags to give the page a title that will show up in the browserdsafojasfjioadsjoi tab.

 ## Instructions